shakes76/PatternAnalysis-2024/recognition/vqvae-s4743500/README.md

 `python recognition/vqvae-s4743500/train.py`

 Running the above command will train the model for 20 epochs and save the best model with the lowest loss value.
 This model will be saved as a  `.pth` file in the directory `/saved_models/best_vqvae_model.pth`.
-In addition, running the command will produce the reconstructed training and validation images by the VQ-VAE model for each of the 20 epochs.
+In addition, running the command will produce the reconstructed training and validation images for every epoch.
 The reconstructed training and validation images, along with their original input image for comparison, will be saved in `/reconstructions/train/` and `/reconstructions/val/` respectively.
 A graph showing the relationship between SSIM scores and epochs for both training and validation sets will also be saved as `ssim_scores`.
-Similarly, another graph of the training reconstruction losses for each epoch will also be created and saved as `batch_losses.png`.
+Similarly, another graph showing the training reconstruction losses for each epoch will also be created and saved as `batch_losses.png`.

 To evaluate the models performance on unseen data, you can run the [predict.py](predict.py) script by executing the command: